 In recent years a new type of drug, called a “biologic,” has become increasingly common.
 Biologics are drugs that are manufactured in labs by growing them inside living organisms (usually engineered cells), collecting them, and then injecting/infusing them into patients.
 Biologics have become the fastest growing class of drug in the world and are providing new treatments for diseases, many of which previously had no treatments whatsoever.

-Right now, scientists can create cells that produce different medicines.
-One use of these cells is to implant them into patients so they can produce that medicine right in the body.
+One hope has been to implant the engineered cells that produce biologics directly into patients’ bodies.
 Diabetics would receive cells producing insulin, Fabry patients would get cells that produce a-gal A, people who are lactose intolerant would receive cells for lactase; the list goes on and on.

 The problem has been our immune system.
 It doesn’t understand that these cells are there to help - it just sees a foreign invader and attacks them.
 Cell encapsulation solves that problem by protecting the cells from your immune system while still allowing interaction with the rest of your body.
 The technology to do this has been in development for a while now, and it’s about to become a reality.